Saturday, February 3, 2024

 We found ourselves doing too much manual work to capture data.
 So we created hooks to pull in different types of data.

 For example, our Travelmarx blog RSS feed (for one post) can be pulled in and automatically converted from HTML to markdown with all the photos pulled in to create a new Scrapbook entry.
 We have a similar hook we use for Spotify API and our Lostvibe music collection.
-The goal here is to use Scrapbook as a backup of other content creation points or to automate entry creation.
+The goal here is to use Scrapbook as a backup of other content creation points and to automate entry creation.

 Natural language improvements